Till (film): Plot

-Roy Bryant and J.W.
-Milam are charged for their actions in relation to Till's killing.
-Accompanied with her father, Mamie travels to Mound Bayou to help represent her son for the trial.
-At the Regional Council headed by T. R. M. Howard, he asks Mamie to consider her future after the trial as her activism can help galvanize federal support for voting rights towards Black Americans.
+Milam and Bryant are charged for their actions in relation to Till's killing.
+Accompanied by her father, Mamie travels to Mound Bayou to help represent Emmett for the trial.
+At the Regional Council, headed by T. R. M. Howard, Howard asks Mamie to consider her future after the trial as her activism can help galvanize federal support for voting rights toward Black Americans.
 On the first day of the trial, the defense team requests a recess after learning of another witness, to which the judge agrees and adjourns.

 During the recess, the prosecution locates Willie Reed, who was an eyewitness to Till's killing.
-On the next day, Wright and Reed give their testimonies, the former of whom identifies Milam as the culprit who held his family at gunpoint.
+The next day, Wright and Reed give their testimonies, and the former identifies Milam as the culprit who held his family at gunpoint.
 Next, Mamie goes before the trial, testifying she could identify the corpse as her son.
 The defense then cross-examines Mamie, as she had told the "colored press" she warned Emmett on how to conduct himself in Mississippi.
-Later, on the witness stand, Carolyn Bryant testifies that Emmett made sexual advances towards her.
-Angered, Mamie leaves the courtroom assured that she already knows the verdict.
+Later, on the witness stand, Carolyn Bryant testifies that Emmett grabbed her by the waist and told her that he had previous interracial romance.
+Angered, Mamie leaves the courtroom sure that she already knows the verdict.

-After about a hour, the jury finds Roy Bryant and J.W.
-Milam not guilty of Till's killing.
-A month later, at a NAACP rally in Harlem, Mamie criticizes the Mississippi criminal justice system for victim blaming and the United States for failing in its promise for equal justice.
+After an hour, the all-white and all-male Mississippi jury acquits Milam and Bryant of Till's killing.
+Later, at an NAACP rally in Harlem, Mamie criticizes the Mississippi criminal justice system for victim blaming and the United States for failing in its promise for equal justice.
 She returns home and fondly remembers Emmett as she imagines him in his room.

+The post-credits state that Mamie's actions galvanized the Civil Rights Act of 1957.
+She dedicated her life to teaching children while continuing to fight for civil rights in America.